zerostaticthemes/hugo-serif-theme/README.md

 ## License

 This theme is open source under the MIT license.
+Please be respectful 🙏🏽

-If you fork or copy this theme you must leave me as the original author in the LICENSE file (on line 3 where I am listed as the author).
-Really, I just don't want people copying this theme and then saying it's their theme, because I put a lot of work into my themes, thanks!
+* If you fork or copy this theme please leave me as an original author in the LICENSE file on line 3 where I am listed as the author.
+* Please don't create ports of this theme without at least asking me.
+Yes this theme is open-source but I've had several people "port" this theme (with only minor changes) and then advertise the theme as their own.
+Then they don't update it and it starts to get old and break etc. Now lots of people are finding these old crappy versions of the theme.